nmnphx2025/personal-loan-targeting-ml/README.md

 - `data/`: Synthetic dataset used for training and testing
 - `figures/`: Exported visuals (feature importance, confusion matrix, EDA plots)
 - `README.md`: Project summary and instructions

+- ## 📚 Dataset Notes
+- Source: Bootcamp dataset derived from [Kaggle’s Personal Loan Campaign dataset](https://www.kaggle.com/datasets)
+- This version is sanitized and synthetic for public sharing
+- No proprietary or personally identifiable information included
+- See `data/synthetic_personal_loan.csv` for the version used in this project

 ## 🛠️ How to Run
 1. Clone the repo